paachary/automating-aws-cloudformation-deployment/README.md

           This example uses pynt, a lightweight python build tool, to execute tasks for creating and deleting CloudFormation templates.

-          The examples of CloudFormation templates include
+          The examples of AWS CloudFormation templates include Individual Templates
-                    Individual Templates
                     Nested Templates